BitGo/BitGoJS/README.md

 For a full tutorial of how to install, authenticate, and use Bitgo Express, see the [Bitgo Express Quickstart](https://platform.bitgo.com/bitgo-express/)

-# Compile
+# Usage in Browser

-Creates a single file of javascript for inclusion in your applications.
+For use inside a browser, BitGoJS can be bundled with any module bundler.
+There is a Webpack configuration file already included, which can be triggered with package scripts.

-`npm run-script compile`
+For a production build: `npm run-script compile`

-`npm run-script compile-dbg`
+For a development (non-minified) build: `npm run-script compile-dbg`

+To build the test suite into a single test file: `npm run-script compile-test`